Tilkal/graphql-to-gsheet/README.md

 **4. Write your own code in the file**

-Delete everything from the code.gs file.
-From this repository, open the file onopen.gs and copy-paste the contents of it into code.gs.
-Now rename code.gs as      onopen.gs and save the file.
+Delete the empty myFunction() from the code.gs file.
+On this blank sheet, we will write the code from this repository.
+First, change the name of code.gs to **onopen.gs** by clicking on the down arrow next to the file name.
+On this repository, open the Apps Script files folder and open **onopen.gs** and copy-paste the contents of it into **onopen.gs**. **SAVE THE FILE.** (ctrl + s)
 ![Onopen](/Images/onopen.png)

 **5. Upload other files into the editor**